-66. Since the 2005 Review of the SPS Agreement, there has been wide discussion in the Committee on the issue of private voluntary standards ("private standards").
-The discussions considered the impact of commercial and private standards on market access, the effect of private standards on development; and the legal aspects in terms of the relationship of private standards with the SPS Agreement.

-67. The issue of private standards was first raised at the June 2005 meeting of the Committee.
-At that meeting, Saint Vincent and the Grenadines raised a concern regarding the operation of a EurepGAP scheme in relation to trade in bananas with supermarkets in the United Kingdom.
+- 69. Since the 2005 Review of the SPS Agreement, there has been wide discussion in the Committee on the issue of private voluntary standards ("private standards").
+The discussions considered the impact of commercial and private standards on market access; the effect of private standards on development and whether it is appropriate for the Committee to have a discussion on related legal aspects, as some Members do not consider this to be within the mandate of the Committee.
+There has been no formal determination within the WTO on whether privates standards fall under the jurisdiction of the SPS Agreement. - 70.
+The issue of private standards was first raised at the June 2005 meeting of the Committee.32 At that meeting, Saint Vincent and the Grenadines raised a concern regarding the operation of a EurepGAP scheme in relation to trade in bananas with supermarkets in the United Kingdom.
 The requirement was with respect to the use of certain pesticides.
 Other Members also expressed concerns with the effects of private standards on their trade.
-An information session was subsequently organized in the margins of the October 2006 meeting with representatives of EurepGAP and UNCTAD.
-The Committee also decided to include the issue of private and commercial standards as part of the agenda of its February 2007 meeting.
-A background note by the Secretariat described the different types of private standards, as well as summarized the types of concerns that had been identified by Members.
+An information session was subsequently organized in the margins of the October 2006 meeting with representatives of EurepGAP and UNCTAD.33 The Committee also decided to include the issue of private and commercial standards as part of the agenda of its February 2007 meeting.
+A background note by the Secretariat described the different types of private standards, as well as summarized the types of concerns that had been identified by Members.34 - 71.
+In 2008, the Committee continued to discuss the effects of commercial and private SPS related standards on trade, and the appropriate role of the SPS Committee.
+At its June meeting, an informal information session was held with representatives of entities involved in the development and certification of private standards, as well with organizations who have undertaken related studies.
+Members were invited to propose possible actions by the SPS Committee in response to a series of questions. - 72.
+In October 2008, the Committee agreed to the actions proposed in document G/SPS/W/230, with the following changes: (1) to request that the Secretariat prepare a format for the information solicited for purposes of undertaking a comparative study; (2) that there will be no limitation on the number of products a Member may identify as affected by private standards; and (3) that although Members should make every effort to provide as complete information as possible with regard to each product identified, a lack of complete information should not necessarily prevent consideration of the product within the comparative study.
+As a follow up, in December 2008, the Secretariat circulated a questionnaire on SPS-related private standards (G/SPSW/232).
+Members were invited to send their responses to the questionnaire by 16 February 2009. - 73.
+Members agreed to continue to work within a small group on an informal and flexible basis, with a commitment to keep the Committee as a whole fully and continuously informed.
+A list of documents and other information on private standards, including all the documents on private standards circulated in the SPS Committee, and a list of research and researchers on private standards, have been made available by the Secretariat.35

-&lt;sup>32 G/SPS/R/37/Rev.1, paras.16-20.
+32 G/SPS/R/37/Rev.1, paras.16-20.

-&lt;sup>33 G/SPS/R/43, paras.
+33 G/SPS/R/43, paras.
 40-42.

-&lt;sup>34 G/SPS/GEN/746.
+34 G/SPS/GEN/746.